wp-plugins/meta-extensions/readme.txt

 	video     - Not handled

 = Useage =
-Once you build your conf.ini file, you are ready to start making posts using the custom fields.
+Once you build your conf.txt file, you are ready to start making posts using the custom fields.
 In order to call these fields you can either use the built in get methods for post meta, or you can use the ones that I have added to the metaext class to keep your code clean and know what